-This is to consider whether the Community Infrastructure Levy [CIL] Charging Schedule meets the requirements of the Planning Act 2008 and the 2010 CIL Regulations, as amended in 2011, in respect of legal compliance and viability.
+This is to consider whether the Community Infrastructure Levy [CIL] Charging Schedule meets the requirements of the Planning Act 2008 and the relevant CIL Regulations, as amended in 2014, in respect of legal compliance and viability.

-The Examination will focus on viability.
-The Council should rely on evidence collected whilst preparing the Schedule to demonstrate that it is viable.
+The examination will focus on viability.
+The Council should rely on evidence collected whilst preparing the schedule to demonstrate that it is viable.
 Those seeking changes have to demonstrate why that is not the case.

-The process of examining a CIL Schedule is similar to other development plans.
+The process of examining a CIL Schedule is similar to development plans.
 The Examiner considers the viability of the Schedule, having regard to the evidence available and representations submitted, rather than just objections made.
-The process of Examination Hearings is akin to a structured debate, with "round table"/"informal hearing" sessions addressing particular topics, rather than the traditional form of public inquiry.
+The process of Examination Hearings is akin to a structured debate, with "Round

+Table"/"Informal Hearing" sessions addressing particular topics, rather than the traditional form of public inquiry.